Beginnings and Endings

-Such analogical linkages, in addition to producing the closural effect itself, may often acquire a special thematic or interpretative significance, since the juxtaposition of the beginning with the ending summarizes for the reader the full distance traversed between these two points or stages as if in a single “flash,” perceived supra-sequentially.51 Inasmuch as similarity predominates in this analogical relation, it foregrounds stasis and the lack of substantial change (as in Holmes’s unchanging situation and character), whereas if the contrastive aspect of the analogy is predominant, it foregrounds elements of change or development (the grimmer context of the later ransom request in the Iliad, alongside the more humane response it elicits; the great differences in Emma’s behavior and circumstances between the two affairs in Emma).52
+Such analogical linkages, in addition to producing the closural effect itself, may often acquire a special thematic or interpretative significance, since the juxtaposition of the beginning with the ending summarizes for the reader the full distance traversed between these two points or stages as if in a single “flash,” perceived supra-sequentially.51 Inasmuch as similarity predominates in this analogical relation, it foregrounds stasis and the lack of substantial change (as in Holmes’s unchanging situation and character), whereas if the contrastive aspect of the analogy is predominant, it foregrounds elements of change or development (the grimmer context of the later ransom request in the Iliad, alongside the more humane response it elicits; the great differences in Emma’s behavior, as well as its consequences, between the two affairs in Emma).52

 The linkages between beginning and ending may also be more directly narrative (rather than analogical).
 For example, the meaning of the work’s title may be obscure and function like a mystery solved only at the end; one of the best-known uses of such a device is found in Stendhal’s Charterhouse of Parma (1839), where the title is revealed only on the final page as referring to the last place where Fabrice, the novel’s protagonist, withdraws before dying.53 The beginning and the ending may also form (or participate in) a mini-plot that foregrounds the narrative’s mediation.
 Such is the case in Thackeray’s Vanity Fair, where a preface titled “Before the Curtain” and attributed to the “Manager of the Performance” discusses the novel’s world about to be unraveled in terms of a play about to be performed by a puppet theater, whereas the novel’s final words announce the end of this play: “Come, children, let us shut up the box and the puppets, for our play is played out.”54 (Various types of frame stories may be viewed as elaborations of this device.)
 The last couple of examples also illustrates a point made earlier about the status of the paratext: When linking the ending to the beginning, this “beginning” may consist for the authors in paratextual elements (title, preface).